Find an Orthodontist near you

 Here are some practical ways to reduce the likelihood of your child losing their removable retainer:

-• Always carry a retainer case – as soon as the retainer is out of the mouth, it must go into the retainer case straight away.
+• Always use a retainer case – as soon as the retainer is out of the mouth, it must be stored in the retainer case.

 • Avoid putting a retainer directly in a pocket or bag without protection as the retainer is fragile and may get damaged.